nicktran1308/niitora_landingpage/README.md

-# Nick Tran's Portfolio Website
+# My Portfolio Website

-A modern, responsive portfolio website built with React that showcases Nick's professional background, projects, and resume.
+A modern, responsive portfolio website built with React that showcases my professional background, projects, and resume.

 ## 📑 Table of Contents